 three levels of distinction upon those graduating students who have

 attained exceptional scholastic distinction.
 Three levels of distinction

 are noted at commencement: summa cum laude, magna cum laude and cum

 University honors are officially entered on the permanent record of students.
 To graduate with honors a student must have achieved a minimum grade point average of 3.25 for all courses completed at the University and must have earned a minimum of 60 semester credits at the University as an upper-class student.
 A total of nine (9) credits of departmental exam and/or courses graded "S" may be used toward the 60 credits needed to be considered for University Honors.
 Credits taken on a Pass/Fail basis may not be counted toward the 60 credit requirement.

 Three levels of distinction are noted at commencement:

 The Gamma Delta Chapter of Alpha Sigma Lambda is a national honor society for Continuing Education students.
 The aim of Alpha Sigma Lambda is to recognize adult students who achieve academic excellence in their course work while performing the many responsibilities associated with their families and careers.
 Eligibility for membership requires that students rank in the top 10 percent of all students who meet certain academic requirements.
 Selections for membership are made during the Spring, and students who are invited to become members are inducted into the Society in April.
 Find out about UMass Lowell's Alpha Sigma Lambda Honor Society, a nationwide organization that recognizes the academic excellence of Continuing Education students.

-Graduation exercises are held once a year in late May or early June.
+Commencement is held once a year in late May or early June.
 Undergraduates who have completed requirements during the preceding Fall Semester, who complete degree requirements during the current Spring Semester, and who anticipate completion of degree requirements during the next immediate Summer term are encouraged to attend commencement exercises, and their names are listed in the commencement booklet.